Princess Louise, Duchess of Argyll: Rumours regarding Louise

 From late 1865 to mid 1866, the royal family was guarded by 150 Scots Fusiliers.
 Officially, this was to protect the family from Fenian threats, but it was whispered by members of high society that Louise had fallen pregnant by Walter Stirling, the tutor of her brother Leopold.
 According to Louise's biographer, Lucinda Hawksley, her son Henry was born in 1866 and shortly after the Queen's lawyers were summoned to her residence.
 The Queen's obstetrician Frederick Locock and his wife adopted a son named Henry, immediately after the meeting.
 The boy supposedly grew up with other royal children and claimed to have been Louise's child.
 DNA testing has been sanctioned by Henry's descendants, but courts ruled the claims unfounded.

 Further rumours spread that Louise was having an affair with Arthur Bigge, later Lord Stamfordham, the queen's assistant private secretary.
 Beatrice mentioned the rumours to the queen's physician, calling it a "scandal", and Prince Henry claimed to have seen Bigge drinking Louise's health at dinner.
 Louise denied the rumour, claiming that it was started by Beatrice and Helena to undermine her position at court.
 However, on Henry's death, relations between the sisters sporadically improved, and it was Louise, rather than the queen, who was the first to arrive at Cimiez to be with the widowed Beatrice.
 Nevertheless, Louise's jealousy did not evaporate completely.
 James Reid, the queen's physician, wrote to his wife a few years later: "Louise is as usual much down on her sisters.
 Hope she won't stay long or she will do mischief!"

 Rumours of affairs did not concern only Bigge.
 In 1890, the sculptor Sir Joseph Edgar Boehm died in Louise's presence at his studio in London, leading to rumours that the two were having an affair.
 According to historian Lucinda Hawksley, the two had a long-lasting love affair.
 Boehm's assistant, Alfred Gilbert, who played a central role in comforting Louise after Boehm's death, and supervised the destruction of Boehm's private papers, was rapidly promoted as a royal sculptor.
-Louise was also romantically linked to fellow artist Edwin Lutyens; her equerry, Colonel William Probert; and an unnamed music master.
+Louise was also romantically linked to architect Edwin Lutyens; her equerry, Colonel William Probert; and an unnamed music master.
 However, Jehanne Wake, Louise's biographer, argues that there is no substantial evidence to suggest that Louise had sexual relationships with anyone other than her husband.

 During Victoria's last years, Louise carried out a range of public duties, such as opening public buildings, laying foundation stones, and officiating at special programmes.
 Louise, like her eldest sister Victoria, was more liberally minded, and supported the suffragist movement, completely contrary to the queen's views.
 Louise privately visited Elizabeth Garrett, the first British woman openly to qualify as a physician.
 Queen Victoria deplored the idea of women joining professions, especially medicine, and described the training of female physicians as a "repulsive subject".